Get up to 40% OFF & Free Delivery

 Avoid leaving your young puppy alone for a long time, as this can sometimes trigger the separation anxiety to start.

-Aim for regular absences a few minutes, progressing too short-to-medium lengths away from your pup, habituating them to absences of increasing length.
+Aim for regular absences of a few minutes, progressing to short-to-medium lengths away from your pup, habituating them to absences of increasing length through consistent training sessions.

 Avoid using punishment as a training tool, as this has been shown to increase the chance of your pup growing up to be an anxiety-prone dog.